Rob McColley

-Robert A. McColley (born October 14, 1984) is a politician who currently serves as State Senator for the 1st District of the Ohio Senate, which includes Defiance, Hancock, Hardin, Henry, Paulding, Putnam, Van Wert, and Williams counties, as well as parts of Auglaize, Fulton, and Logan counties.
-McColley graduated from Napoleon High School (Ohio) in 2003 and then went on to attend Ohio State University, where he earned a Bachelor of Science in Business Administration with a major in Finance.
-He then attended the University of Toledo College of Law and graduated with a Juris Doctor in 2010.
+Robert A. McColley (born October 14, 1984) is an American politician who serves as the state senator for the 1st District of the Ohio Senate, which includes Defiance, Hancock, Hardin, Henry, Paulding, Putnam, Van Wert, and Williams counties in addition to parts of Auglaize, Fulton, and Logan counties.

-Prior to being appointed to the Senate, he represented the 81st Ohio House District as a State Representative where he also served in House leadership as Assistant Majority Whip.
-Before being elected State Representative, he served in the Community Improvement Corporation of Henry County, where he oversaw economic development efforts for the county and worked to improve local workforce development efforts between manufacturers and schools in Henry and Williams counties.
+Before being appointed to the Senate, he represented the 81st Ohio House District as a state representative, where he also served in House leadership as assistant majority whip.
+Before being elected to the House, he served on the Community Improvement Corporation of Henry County, overseeing economic development and working to improve local workforce development between manufacturers and schools in Henry and Williams counties.

-Legislation
+In January 2026, McColley was selected as Vivek Ramaswamy's running mate in the 2026 Ohio gubernatorial election.

+Education

+McColley graduated from Napoleon High School in Napoleon in 2003 and attended Ohio State University in Columbus, where he earned a Bachelor of Science in Business Administration with an emphasis in finance.
+He graduated with a Juris Doctor degree from the University of Toledo College of Law in 2010.